microsoft/winapp-windows-ai/README.md

 7. **Image file not found**: You must use absolute file paths with proper Windows path separators.
 8. **Content moderation blocks**: Adjust `ContentFilterOptions` severity levels as appropriate.
 9. **Memory issues**: Always call `Close()` or `Dispose()` methods to clean up resources.
+10. **GenerateResponseAsync calls are failing**: `GenerateResponseAsync` uses a native API that is currently a [Limited Access Feature](https://learn.microsoft.com/en-us/uwp/api/windows.applicationmodel.limitedaccessfeatures?view=winrt-26100).
+To request an unlock token, please use the [LAF Access Token Request Form](https://go.microsoft.com/fwlink/?linkid=2271232&c1cid=04x409).
+To use this method, you must first call `LimitedAccessFeature.TryUnlockToken`.
+See <TODO> for usage examples.
-10. See [Windows AI API's Troubleshooting](https://learn.microsoft.com/windows/ai/apis/troubleshooting) for more information on troubleshooting the native Windows AI API's.
+11. See [Windows AI API's Troubleshooting](https://learn.microsoft.com/windows/ai/apis/troubleshooting) for more information on troubleshooting the native Windows AI API's.